abuehl/abuehl.github.io/_posts/2026-04-20-unneeded-recompilations-when-using-partitions.md

 interface unit and then recompiling all files of the `Core` module.
 The compiler will then error out if an explicit import is missing.
 Those redundant explicit imports can also be used to search where a specific partition is imported.
-This enables finding the effective dependencies.
+This enables finding all effectively needed dependencies.

 The C++ language should provide a concise and easy way to explicitly express the minimally required dependencies in the source code.